cambridgeltl/sapbert/README.md

 ## Environment
-The code is tested with python 3.8 and torch 1.7.0.
+The code is tested with python 3.8, torch 1.7.0 and huggingface transformers 4.4.2.
+View `requirements.txt` for more details.

 ## Train SapBERT